tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 integration with the operating system).

-As it happened, we didn't choose any of my found languages (we ended up with a simplified Pascal clone from Byte magazine), and I think at the time we would have thought Python was too much work to embed.
+As it happened, we didn't choose any of my found languages (we ended up with a simplified Pascal clone from Byte magazine), and I think at the time my colleagues thought Python was too much work to embed.

 (For reference, Java 1.0 is 1995, as is Ruby 0.95.
 Perl 1.0 was released in 1987)